bryandong24/reu_adaptation/README.md

 | 60s        | 0.961      | 45/50               | 45/50       |
 | **90s**    | **1.000**  | **50/50**           | **50/50**   |

 With 90 seconds, the epoch 250 checkpoint achieves a **perfect score on all 50 test seeds**.
 This confirms that the policy has learned the correct behavior -- it simply needs sufficient time to execute it.
+(My poor pushing skills meant the policy would only be as good as my bad pushing skills.)

 I also compared across checkpoints to test whether later (more overfit) checkpoints might perform better with more time: